-B. Decomposition and parameters
+4.2 Decomposition and Parameters

-Shown in the top row of Fig. 2 are the results of decomposing a subband from the "boats" image according to the fitted FoGSM model.
-Specifically, the subband (left panel) is decomposed into the product of the u field (middle panel) and the \sqrt{z} field (right panel, in logarithm) using the training algorithm described in Section III-A. Visually, we can see that the changing spatial variances are captured by the estimated $\log z$, and residual homogeneous structures are captured by the estimated u.
-The second row in Fig. 2 are the marginal histograms of each field in the log domain, plotted against a Gaussian density of the same variance.
+Fig. 2a shows the results of decomposing a subband from the "boats" image according to the fitted FoGSM model.
+Specifically, the subband (left panel) is decomposed into the product of the u field (middle panel) and the \sqrt{z} field (right panel, in logarithm) using the training algorithm described in Section 3.1.
+Visually, we can see that the changing spatial variances are captured by the estimated $\log z$ and residual homogeneous structures are captured by the estimated u.
+Fig. 2b shows the marginal histograms of each field in the log domain, plotted against a Gaussian density of the same variance.
 Note that the marginal distribution of u is well approximated by a Gaussian, as assumed in the FoGSM model.
-The marginal distribution of log z, while unimodal, exhibits noticeable deviations from Gaussianity.
+The marginal distribution of $\log z$, while unimodal, exhibits noticeable deviations from Gaussianity.
 In particular, it is clearly asymmetric, and this property seems to be consistent across a variety of different subbands and images.

-Shown in the bottom row of Fig. 2 are the estimated 5×5 generating kernels Q_u and Q_z .
+Fig. 2c shows the estimated 5×5 generating kernels Q_u and Q_z .
 The former reflects the orientation anisotropy of hGMRF u, which is matched to the orientation tuning of the subband.
 On the other hand, Q_z shows only weak orientation preference.
 We could interpret this to indicate that the MRF for log z is close to isotropic.
-However, visual inspection of the log z field suggests that the MRF frequently exhibits strongly oriented content, but that this content is inhomogeneous (i.e., the orientation is different in different image regions) and thus cannot
+However, visual inspection of the log z field suggests that the MRF frequently exhibits strongly oriented content, but that this content is inhomogeneous (i.e., the orientation is different in different image regions) and thus cannot be captured by an hGMRF.
+Furthermore, one can see that the estimated \mathbf{u} and $\log \mathbf{z}$ are not independent, as assumed by the FoGSM model, but have aligned structures (typically arising from image contours).